MicrosoftDocs/sql-docs/docs/advanced-analytics/r/set-up-sql-server-r-services-in-database.md

     The value for the property, `external scripts enabled`, should be **0** at this point.
 That is because the feature is turned off by default, to reduce the surface area, and must be explicitly enabled by an administrator.

-3. To enable the R Services feature, run the following statement.
+3. To enable the external scripting feature, run the following statement.

     ```
     Exec sp_configure  'external scripts enabled', 1